Anthology editor guide

 Nordicom’s academic books are published under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) licence.

-Step one: Proposal
+Step one: Questionnaire

 When you contact the editors at Nordicom about a book proposal, you will be sent a questionnaire to fill out, asking you to provide details about the proposed title, the objectives and topicality, your previous experience, and the approximate schedule you have in mind.
-It also raises the possibility of having the book peer reviewed.

 Step two: Full synopsis